piratf/python/BackupThat/readme.md

 中文参考内容：http://piratf.github.io/2015/09/19/BackupThat/

-List "SourceDir" you want to backup, give me "targetDir" you want to put the zip files in, and I can jump over the folders in "ignoreDir" you don't want to keep.
+Tell me "SourceDir" which you want to backup, give me "targetDir" which you want to put the bak files in, and I can skip the folders in "ignoreDir" which you don't want to keep.

 the directory structure under the sourcePath will be kept. empty folders will be skipped.

 with Python3.
-or .exe file in folder "exec" has the same function.
+or use the .exe file in folder "exec" if you don't have a python runtime.

 '/' or '\' will all ok.

 ---

-the `bak` folder was for test, there are some generated output file built when testing. it's unnecessary.
+the `bak` folder was only for test, there are some generated output file built when testing. don't care about those files.

 ####Usage:
 Open the settings.txt file.
-(It's saved with utf-8 encoding, notepad.exe on windows might have BOM head but it's ok)
+(It's saved with utf-8 encoding, notepad on windows might have "BOM head" but it's still ok)

 Here is en example:
 ``` json